SAP/inquirer-gui/packages/pt-navigator/README.md

 ## Control Event

-- on-goto-step:
+- on-goto-step<br/>
-  When click a group title, this event is emitted with group index parameter(zero based).
+    When click a group title, this event is emitted .
+  - For "tab" type, the event is emitted with group index parameter(zero based).
+  - For "stepper" type, the event is emitted with number of steps to go back.

 ### Usage